 This screen allows users of Malwarebytes Anti-Malware Premium and Trial versions to exclude IP addresses, Internet domains and processes from Website Protection.
 This screen is disabled for users of the Free version, because Malicious Website Protection is disabled in the Free version.

 Please note that this is not a method of blocking access.
 It is exactly the opposite.
-Unless you are a knowledgeable computer user, you will likely find out what needs to be excluded because of blocked access to a web site and resulting notifications that alerted you to the block.
+Unless you are a knowledgeable computer user, you will likely find out what needs to be excluded because of blocked access to a web site and resulting notifications that alerted you to the blockage.
 A screenshot of this screen is shown below.

 Clicking the Add IP button allows you to exclude an IP address from Malwarebytes Website Protection.
 You should not use wildcard characters in the IP address to be excluded, as exclusion of IP addresses which you are not familiar with can compromise your safety.
 You can also add an IP address exclusion when it is blocked by Malwarebytes Website Protection by clicking the link in the block notification message.

 Clicking the Add Domain button allows you to exclude an Internet domain from Malwarebytes Website Protection.
 You can also add an Internet domain exclusion when it is blocked by Malwarebytes Website Protection by clicking the link in the block notification message.
 Please note the following two important items: